wsieroci/wsieroci.github.io/_posts/2015-12-05-es6-generators-and-go-with-david-nolen.markdown

 }
 {% endhighlight %}

 By yielding asynchronous callback *goIterNext* by *setImmediate* we are pausing and resuming "local event loop" of our "Go routine".
-This way we let our "Go routines" work in "parallel" - of course JavaScript doesn't let true concurrency without Web Workers.
+This way we let our "Go routines" work concurrently - of course JavaScript doesn't let true parallelism without Web Workers.

 Last piece of code is: